Who is Prince-Parker and Associates?

 Phone number: (800) 276-2423

-Should I contact or pay Prince-Parker & Associates?
+Should I contact or pay Prince-Parker and Associates?

-Will Prince-Parker & Associates sue me or garnish my wages?
+Will Prince-Parker and Associates sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Prince-Parker and Associates again.

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.